derekpodi/tld-ocr/README.md

 # tl;d(oc)r
-Screenshot long text ---> output a short summary.
+Screenshot long text ----> Output a short summary

 Utilize OCR on a screenshot to feed the captured text into a summarization CNN model.